Modern detached ADU with white stucco exterior in Ventura County

 Even properly entitled coastal ADUs face appeal risk from neighbors concerned about views, privacy, or neighborhood character.
 While AB 2221 limits grounds for appeal to objective standard violations, appeals to the Coastal Commission can be filed on broader Coastal Act grounds.

 Solution: Proactive neighbor engagement before application submission can reduce appeal risk.
 Sharing preliminary plans, addressing view-corridor concerns through design modifications, and demonstrating coastal resource protection measures builds goodwill.
-Budget 20–30 hours of architect time ($3,000–$4,500) for neighbor-responsive design refinement.

 The Evolving Regulatory Landscape: What's Next for Coastal ADUs